-As a charity we aim to support the Royal Orthopaedic Hospital by:
+The main ongoing objectives of the charity are to support the Royal Orthopaedic Hospital by:

-- Improving patient, visitor and staff experience of our hospital services & facilities through major development projects
+- Improving patient, visitor and staff experience of the hospital surroundings through major development projects

-- Funding additional equipment to enhance the quality of patient care ROH can give their patients
+- Funding additional equipment to enhance the level of care the hospital can give their patients

 - Supporting medical and health research in orthopaedics

 - Encouraging specialist teaching and learning to further clinical knowledge and promote innovation

 View our latest annual report from 2017/18, by clicking here.

 The Royal Orthopaedic Hospital NHS Trust Charity was formed on the 18 March, 1997 under the Trustees of the Birmingham Health Authority General Charity, who delegated the responsibility of expending funds to the Executive and Non-Executive Directors of The Royal Orthopaedic Hospital NHS Trust.